aimclub/evoguess-ai/.github/rho_docs_en/basic.md

-a random point (a random vector of [BACKDOORSIZE] length over the variables of the original formula) defined by seed, after which, the ρ-value for the given backdoor is computed. ρ-Value in short is the ratio of the number of tasks solved for a given constraint to the total number of tasks (for detailed information see [Preliminaries](theory.md)).
+a random point (a random vector of [BACKDOORSIZE] length over the variables of the original formula) defined by seed, after which, the ρ-value for the given backdoor is computed. ρ-Value in short is the ratio of the number of tasks, for those propagate gives a conflict to the total number of tasks (for detailed information see [Preliminaries](theory.md)).

 Then, changes are made in the starting vector according to (1+1)EA